Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 What It Means for You

 Imagine adding up every product made and every service performed in the entire country in a year.
 Every car manufactured, every haircut given, every house built, every doctor's appointment, every app subscription, every coffee sold.
 The total of all that activity, measured in money, is GDP.
-It tells us whether the economy is growing or shrinking, which affects jobs, wages, and prices.
+It tells economists whether the economy is growing or shrinking, which in turn affects your job prospects, your pay, your mortgage rate, and the government services available to you.

 Technical